Toggle menu

 The early and local resolution of issues between landlords and residents is key to effective complaint handling.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'informal complaint') as this causes unnecessary confusion.

-5.3A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.YesThe policy has two complaint stages.
+5.3A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.YesFrom 18 March 2024, a two stage complaint process was introduced for the Council's landlord services.
+Prior to this the three stage process in place across other council services applied to the landlord service.

 5.4